Chicago Has A 'Heavy Heart' After Dozens Wounded In 33 Shootings Last Weekend

 "I share the anger and frustration of many Chicagoans," Police Superintendent Eddie Johnson said at a Monday morning press conference, "because if anything, it should underscore the continuing issue that we have with illegal guns and offenders that are out on the street that are willing to use them."

-The violence was not widespread, said Johnson and Mayor Rahm Emanuel — the majority occurred in four of the city's 22 police districts on the west and south sides.
+The violence was not widespread, said Johnson and Mayor Rahm Emanuel — the majority occurred in four of the city's 22 police districts on the West and South sides.

 Emanuel visited hospital workers who treated victims and spoke with mothers whose children had died.
 Emanuel said the city has a "heavy heart."